Um Lugar ao Sol: Production

-Receptin
+Reception

 Ratings

 Premiering after more than a year of postponements and following the reruns of three telenovelas, Um Lugar ao Sol saw the worst pilot-episode rating for the traditional primetime slot, drawing a rating of 25.2 points and audience share (proportion of televisions turned on) of 38.7%, worse than the previous lows of a 30.6 rating and a 40.3% audience share set by A Lei do Amor on 3 October 2016.

 The lowest rating for the timeslot in recent history was recorded for the eighth episode of Um Lugar ao Sol on 16 November 2021, which was delayed to because a 2022 FIFA World Cup qualification match.
 The episode drew a rating of 15.6 points was lower than the 16.2 points figure scored by O Sétimo Guardião on 24 December 2018.
 Compared against the shows that aired on 16 November 2021, Um Lugar ao Sol, in a rare instance, fared worse than the competing RecordTV telenovela Gênesis, which scored 15.8 points.

 On Christmas Eve, when television audiences are typically smaller, the 41st episode of Um Lugar ao Sol registered another record-breaking low of 15.4 points.